-Council organises and carries out up to four coordinated 1080 baiting campaigns for wild dogs, feral pigs and foxes each year.
+Council organises and carries out up to four coordinated 1080 baiting campaigns for wild dogs, feral pigs, foxes and feral cats each year.
 The baiting service for landholders does not incur a cost and a great deal of effort is focused on achieving high participation rates amongst landholders.

 The Queensland Department of Agriculture and Fisheries are no longer providing local governments with Sodium fluoroacetate (1080) concentrates for their baiting programs.
 Councils are now responsible for purchasing and managing 1080 products used in their baiting programs.
 Queensland Health introduced changes to the Medicines and Poisons Act 2019 and new regulations and departmental standards to manage the use of 1080.
-Please use the link below to access further information regarding the Medicines and Poisons Act 2019 and associated regulations and standards from the Queensland Health website.
+Further information regarding the Medicines and Poisons Act 2019 and associated regulations and standards can be obtained from the Medicines, poisons and pest management page of the Queensland Health website.

 Other useful links and forms associated with participating in a coordinated baiting programs are listed below: